Math 223, Spring 2014

 Various and sundry items that might amuse or inform you will appear below at random intervals

-Here are some web pages and toys pertaining to what may yet come.
+Here are some web pages and toys pertaining to some of the course material.
+(Many of these use Java.)

-HTML versions of Mathematica renderings of the parameterized curves and surfaces associated with Problem 13-1-26 and Problem 13-1-36 in Stewart.
+HTML versions of Mathematica renderings of the parameterized curves and surfaces associated with Problem 13-1-26 and Problem 13-1-36 in Stewart (an earlier text).

 Check out some Lissajous curves.
 When I look at these I observe optical illusions.
 You?